 - 4.24 When you are seeking or providing professional supervision / consultation you should not identify any person and only disclose what is necessary to obtain the supervision or advice. - 4.25 In most cases you should tell someone who is to give you confidential information of the limits to confidentiality and the arrangements for supervision or obtaining advice.
-This should be done before the disclosure of the confidential information, such as at the beginning of an interview. - 4.26 The Confessions Canon 1989 or the proviso to Canon 113 of 1603 is in force throughout the Church.
+This should be done before the disclosure of the confidential information, such as at the beginning of an interview. - 4.26 The Confessions Canon 1989 (as amended) or the proviso to Canon 113 of 1603 is in force throughout the Church.
 These Canons make provision for the confession of sins to clergy and for the confidentiality of this confession.
+As a consequence of the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse, General Synod changed the Confessions Canon in September 2017.
+A priest hearing private confession is mandated to report admissions of child sexual abuse to the relevant authorities.
 If you are a member of the clergy, you should be aware of the scope of, and your obligations under, the applicable Canon.
 For example, absolution is not automatic and may be withheld.
-You may require of the person making the confession of sins some appropriate action of contrition and reparation before you give them absolution. - 4.27 There is a distinction between disclosures made in ordinary pastoral situations and disclosures made as a confession as provided in the applicable pastoral service in
+You may require of the person making the confession of sins some appropriate action of contrition and reparation before you give them absolution. - 4.27 There is a distinction between disclosures made in ordinary pastoral situations and disclosures made as a confession as provided in the applicable pastoral service in the Church's authorised liturgies.
+This service should normally be heard in a public place at advertised times or by arrangement.

-- the Church's authorised liturgies.
-This service should normally be heard in a public place at advertised times or by arrangement. - 4.28 If you are a church worker, remember that only clergy have the authority to receive a special confession of sins as provided in the applicable pastoral service in the Church's authorised liturgies. - 4.29 You may have a legal obligation to report criminal offences to the applicable civil authorities (the issue of child abuse is addressed in Section 4).
+- 4.28 If you are a church worker, remember that only clergy have the authority to receive a special confession of sins as provided in the applicable pastoral service in the Church's authorised liturgies. - 4.29 You may have a legal obligation to report criminal offences to the applicable civil authorities (the issue of child abuse is addressed in Section 4).
 You may be subpoenaed to produce documents or to attend court to give evidence, or both.
-In some States or Territories, clergy may be able to claim privilege from producing documents and/or disclosing information obtained in a confession referred to in paragraphs 3.23 to 3.25. - 4.30 You should be aware of and, when appropriate, seek advice in regard to: - your legal obligations with regard to confidential information received during an interview or a confession, particularly in relation to criminal offences and child abuse; - the pastoral consequences of breaching confidentiality; and - the risk of physical, financial or emotional harm or hardship to another person by disclosing or not disclosing such information, particularly in writings, sermons or other public media. - 4.31 Exercise special care that any illustrative material you use from personal experience does not involve a breach of confidentiality.
+In some States or Territories, clergy may be able to claim privilege from producing documents and/or disclosing information obtained in a confession referred to in paragraphs 4.25 to 4.27. - 4.30 You should be aware of and, when appropriate, seek advice in regard to: - your legal obligations with regard to confidential information received during an interview or a confession, particularly in relation to criminal offences and child abuse; - the pastoral consequences of breaching confidentiality; and - the risk of physical, financial or emotional harm or hardship to another person by disclosing or not disclosing such information, particularly in writings, sermons or other public media. - 4.31 Exercise special care that any illustrative material you use from personal experience does not involve a breach of confidentiality.